caarlos0/dotfiles.zsh/README.md

 $ chsh -s $(which zsh)
 ```

-> All changed files will be backed up with a `.backup` prefix.
+> All changed files will be backed up with a `.backup` suffix.

 ## Further help: